chipzx92/DataEngineeringI320/docs/presentations/data_products/index.md

 Data Products are what get produced at the end of the data transformation pipeline.
 The creation of data products is usually _customer-driven_ - we build them in response to specific customer and organizational needs.
 Data products are the primary things that we _publish_ out of our data warehouse.
-They are what will provide the data that goes into reports, into visualizations, and into other systems.
+They are what will provide the data that goes into reports, into visualizations, and into other systems in an organization.

 ![ExtractLoadTransform](images/ExtractLoadTransform.drawio.png)